boardend/foss4g-2022-webassembly4g/slides.md

 <br />

-- `.wasm` modules with a couple of MBs in size
+- `.wasm` modules with a couple of MB in size
   - Examples: Computational statistics, decoding, ...
   - Size- and load-time-efficient binary format
   - Cachable / Offline